hapax/hapax.github.io/assets/qgrav.md

 If my electron detector can tell what's happening at the point $P$ itself, it's acting as a microscope with infinite resolution!
 Clearly, this is not consistent with the argument above.
-At best, I can expect to tell whether the electron appears in some region comparable to the Planck length.
+At best, I can look for electrons in regions larger than the Planck length.

 Instead of talking about black holes, we usually say that spacetime *breaks down* when we try to look too close.